dshakuna/get-me-a-cocktail/README.md

 ## Run the project

+- `cp .env.example .env.local` and fill with appropiate values
 - `npm install` : Install all dependencies described in `package.json`
 - `npm start` : Start a local server for development